QuentinRa/blog.quentinra.dev/maths/numerical-analysis/direct/lu.md

 [Go back](../index.md)

 This is also called LU decomposition or LowerUpper decomposition.
+We are transforming our matrix A into two matrices L and U, which are both diagonal matrices.
+Then, we are solving the equation with LU instead of A.

 <hr class="sl">